ASTER: Natural and Multi-language Unit Test Generation with LLMs: Motivation

 \section{Motivation}

-The primary motivation for LLM-assisted test generation is to overcome the limitation of conventional test generation w.r.t lack of naturalness in the tests they create.
+The primary motivation for LLM-assisted test generation is to overcome the limitation of conventional ATG tools w.r.t lack of naturalness in the tests they create.
 By leveraging the LLM's inherent ability of creating natural-looking code, we can generate more readable, comprehensible, and meaningful test cases.
-Another motivation for LLM-assisted test generation is to build multi-lingual unit test generators---leveraging the LLM's understanding of the syntax and semantics of multiple PLs on which the models are typically trained.
+Another motivation is to build multi-lingual unit test generators---leveraging the LLM's understanding of the syntax and semantics of multiple PLs on which the models are typically trained.
 Building such test generators using conventional approaches (e.g., symbolic or evolutionary techniques) can be challenging and no such test generators exist.
 In contrast, with lightweight static analysis guiding LLM interactions, a multi-lingual unit test generator can be easily implemented.
-Finally, an LLM-assisted approach can also address test generation for scenarios requiring mocking.
+Finally, an LLM-based approach can also address test generation for complex applications, which often require mocking.